ForestAdmin/agent-nodejs/docs/agent-customization/relationships/under-the-hood.md

 {% hint style="warning" %}
 Automatic query splitting is a very powerful tool however not all queries are created equal.

-In this simple example, it is a straighforward three step process, but the feature can come at the cost of performance on more complex queries.
+In this simple example, it is a straightforward three-step process, but the feature can come at the cost of performance on more complex queries.
 {% endhint %}